arcus/education_modules/bash_scripting_101/bash_scripting_101.md

 - [Consult this documentation and table for guidance on how to apply useful file and directory level permissions](https://linuxcommand.org/lc3_lts0090.php)
 - Chown: change file ownership
 - Chgrp: change group ownership
-- Sudo - assume super user privileges on an as needed basis. **Proceed with caution** This is decidedly not best data security practices but might need to be invoked as you continue to learn bash as permissioning can be quite granular and dynamic.
+<div class = "important"> - Sudo - assume super user privileges on an as needed basis. **Proceed with caution** This is decidedly not best data security practices but might need to be invoked as you continue to learn bash as permissioning can be quite granular and dynamic. </div>

 ### Knowledge Check 4